Conduct Codes and Policies

 Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy.
 This new policy, which protects both students and employees from discrimination, harassment, sexual misconduct, stalking, and retaliation, was adopted September 23, 2013, and replaces previous separate policies on discrimination, sexual misconduct, sexual harassment, and equal opportunity.

 Reporting Procedures.
 UM employees are required to report any known incident of sexual assault involving students (except where statutorily prohibited).
-Employees aren’t required to report a victim's name if the victim doesn’t want to be identified.
 For more information, please read the Discrimination Grievance Procedures or contact the Office of Equal Opportunity and Affirmative Action.

 Student Conduct Code.
 The recently updated Student Conduct Code governs all University of Montana students.
 The Code embodies and promotes honesty, integrity, accountability, rights, and responsibilities associated with constructive citizenship in our academic community.